Kot2Na/School21/Calc_Rec/README.md

 # Calculator
 The program takes a string as the first command line argument and returns a solved equation.
-There are brackets to set priorities and five operations with numbers.
+There are parentheses to set priorities and five operations with numbers.
 Each operation must be separated from numbers by one space.
-Each bracket must be closed correctly.
+Parenthesis must be closed correctly.

 ## Example of operations